-Here’s a few ways businesses can build their employee wellness strategy and get frontline workers help.
+Here’s a few ways businesses can build their employee wellness strategy and get their frontline workers help.

 3 Tips For Supporting Your Workforces’ Mental Health Needs

-With the pandemic placing added stress on our frontline workers, more companies are seeking to normalize mental health support in the workplace long after everything returns to normal.
+With the pandemic placing added stress on our frontline workers, more companies are seeking to normalize mental health support in the workplace.

 Let’s deep dive into some tips on how to better help employees’ overall mental and emotional wellbeing.

 1. Energize Your Workforce With EMQ Boosters